-Similarly, the Title IX Coordinator may be able to assist and support a student or employee Complainant who experiences sexual harassment or retaliation in an externship, study abroad program, or other environment external to Spring Hill College where sexual harassment policies and procedures of the facilitating or host organization may give recourse to the Complainant.
+Similarly, the Title IX Coordinator may be able to assist and support a student or employee Complainant who experiences sexual harassment or retaliation in an externship, study abroad program, or other environment external to Spring Hill College where sexual harassment policies and procedures of the facilitating or host organization may give the Complainant recourse.
+If there are effects of that external conduct that impact a student or employee's work or educational environment, those effects can often be addressed remedially by the Title IX Coordinator if brought to their attention.